Testing the nature of Gauss-Bonnet gravity by four-dimensional rotating black hole shadow: Geodesics and circular photon orbits

 where $\mu^2$ is the rest mass of the particle.
 The functions $S_{r}(r)$ and $S_{\theta}(\theta)$, respectively, depends only on $r$ and $\theta$.
 Substituting the Jacobi action (\ref{jaction}) into the Hamilton-Jacobi equation (\ref{sequation}), one obtains

 with

 where the Cater parameter $\mathcal{K}$ related to the Killing-Yano tensor field is another constant of the geodesics.
-Further combining $g_{\mu\nu}\dot{x}^{\mu}\dot{x}^{\nu}=-\mu^2$, we can obtain the following equation of motion for the particle in the background of a rotating GB black hole
+Further combining $g_{\mu\nu}\dot{x}^{\mu}\dot{x}^{\nu}=-\mu^2$, we finally approach the following equation of motion for the particle in the background of a rotating CGB black hole

 Now we focus on the circular photon orbits by analyzing the radial motion.
-Since we consider the motion of photon, we take $\mu^2=0$ in the following.
+We take $\mu^2=0$ for photons in the following discussions.
 The radial motion (\ref{Rad}) can be reexpressed as

 The effective potential reads

 where $\xi=l/E$ and $\eta=\mathcal{K}/E^2$, and the function $\Delta$ is given in Eq. (\ref{DDm}).
 The unstable circular photon orbit satisfies the following conditions

 The third condition ensures the orbit is unstable.
 Solving them, we obtain